raspberrypilearning/dojo-mentoring/en/step_2.md

 <span style="color: #0faeb0"> There are a lot of skills volunteers can help young people learn in a Dojo beyond programming.
 </p>

+--- task ---
+**Write down** three skills are you plan to support young people in developing.
+--- /task ---
 ## Group management and expectation setting
 Dojos aren’t formal education settings.
 It’s important that sessions are enjoyable and fun for all those involved.
 A good way to ensure this is to set expectations early.
 Encourage parents or guardians to read the [code of behaviour](https://help.coderdojo.com/cdkb/s/article/Code-of-Behaviour-volunteers) with children before attending.
 You can highlight the ethos of CoderDojo in your venue with our [motto posters](https://help.coderdojo.com/cdkb/s/article/Dojo-Motto-Posters).